Amethystine python: Distribution and habitat

 The Amethystine python is found in Indonesia (Maluku Islands, Timur Laut Islands, Banda, Kai Islands, Aru Islands, Misool, Salawati, most of Western New Guinea, many islands in Geelvink Bay, such as Biak, Numfor, Yapen, and Supiori), and Papua New Guinea (including Umboi Island, Bismarck Archipelago, Trobriand Islands, the d'Entrecasteaux Islands to Rossel Island, Louisiade Archipelago).
 The type locality is unknown.

 S. amethistina occurs in both bushland and suburbia.
 In Indonesia, it is found mostly in rainforests.
 Warm, humid habitats with good water sources are preferred.
 In New Guinea, it mostly lives in scrublands.

-Feeding
+Diet

 The diet of the amethystine python generally consists of birds, bats, rats, possums, and other small mammals.
-Larger Papuan specimens catch and eat wallabies, and cuscus, waiting by creek and river banks for prey seeking drinking water.
+Larger Papuan specimens catch and eat wallabies and cuscus, waiting by creek and river banks for prey seeking drinking water.

-On Milman Island, potential prey of amethystine pythons include ghost crabs (Ocypode sp.), green sea turtle hatchlings, hawksbill sea turtle hatchlings, wading birds, and terns.